andy-guttridge/soliterm/README.md

 #### End of game messages
 For each turn entered by the player, the game checks whether there are any further possible moves left.
 When the player has run out of moves, the game checks whether the player has won by ending up with one remaining peg in the centre hole.
 A 'game over' or 'well done' message is displayed, as appropriate.

-The end of game messages support objective 7.
+The end of game messages support user stories 8 and 14.

 <p align="center">
     <img src="readme_assets/lose_msg.png" alt="Image of a peg solitiare board" align="center">